axonasif/rusty-magisk/README.md

 * Now rename `init` to `init.real` by running the following command: `sudo mv mdir/init mdir/init.real`

-* Lastly put `rusgik` binary as `init` executable at `/` of system.img: `sudo rsync rusgik mdir/init && chmod 777 mdir/init`
+* Lastly put `rusty-magisk` binary as `init` executable at `/` of system.img: `sudo rsync rusty-magisk mdir/init && chmod 777 mdir/init`

 ### Note
-> I'm assuming that you have `rusgik` binary at the same dir as your android-x86 OS files.
+> I'm assuming that you have `rusty-magisk` binary at the same dir as your android-x86 OS files.
 >
-> Quick-tip: You can also get pre-built `rusgik` binaries at https://github.com/AXIM0S/rusgik/releases
+> Quick-tip: You can also get pre-built `rusty-magisk` binaries at https://github.com/AXIM0S/rusty-magisk/releases